 Nearly 500 residents identified over 3,100 individual Strengths, Weaknesses, Opportunities, and Threats related to land use and transportation in the Region during the SWOT Analysis activity at the first set of VISION 2050 visioning workshops.
 Each Strength, Weakness, Opportunity, and Threat developed by a participant was shared with the other participants at their small group table, and then each table worked together to prioritize the most important concepts under each category.
-In the Region-wide figure below, the green box contains SWOTs that were prioritized by more than 10 small groups.
+In the regionwide figure on the following page, the green box contains SWOTs that were prioritized by more than 10 small groups.
 The blue box contains the remaining top 20 SWOTs according to the small groups' priorities.
 The remaining pages show how the SWOT priorities differ by county.